How to Opt Out and Remove Yourself from ClustrMaps

 ClustrMaps collects information from your browser, cookies and other tracking technologies, websites such as Google and Facebook, and other information brokers such as BeenVerified.
 They also use public records such as real estate deeds, granted licenses, and registration records.

 While the website is legal and not intended for malicious activities, there are still many associated dangers to websites like CustrMaps.
-Cybercriminals can use the information readily available on these sites for phishing, scams, identity theft, and even stalking.
+Cybercriminals can use the information readily available on these sites for phishing, scams, cyberstalking, cyberbullying, and even identity theft.

 To keep yourself and your privacy safe, we highly recommend you remove your personal information from all data brokers that have it.